-Lebanon has a population of 3.96 million, according to International Monetary Fund (IMF) statistics.
-It was the 54th largest market for U.S. exports in 2010, according to U.S. Department of Commerce statistics.
-The Lebanese Customs Authority reported that Lebanon’s total imports in 2011 reached approximately $20 billion, of which $1.99 billion (constituting 9.9 percent of the total) came from the United States.
+Lebanon has a population of 4.55 million as of 2015, according to the International Monetary Fund (IMF).
+It was the 74th largest market for U.S. exports in 2014, according to U.S. Department of Commerce statistics.
+The Lebanese Customs Authority reported that Lebanon’s total imports in 2014 reached USD 20.494 billion, of which USD 1.227 billion came from the United States.

-In 2011, the United States ranked as Lebanon’s number one trading partner ahead of Italy, China, France and Germany.
-According to Lebanese Customs statistics, major U.S. exports to Lebanon were mineral fuel and oil ($1,066 billion), vehicles ($186 million), machinery ($176 million), pharmaceutical products ($85 million), cereals ($82 million), medical equipment ($63 million), and electrical equipment ($47 million).
+In 2014, the United States ranked as Lebanon’s fifth largest trading partner behind China, Italy, France, and Germany.
+According to Lebanese Customs statistics, major U.S. exports to Lebanon were mineral fuel and oil (USD 306 million), vehicles (USD 227 million), machinery and electrical instruments (USD 187 million), products of chemical industries (USD 171 million), prepared foodstuffs, beverages and tobacco (USD 72 million), and vegetable products (USD 56 million).

 Lebanon faces major financial challenges, notably a very high level of public debt and large external financing needs.
-Moreover, the political and security instability in the Arab world, especially in Syria, is expected to have a negative impact on the domestic business and economic environment.
+The business climate will remain sensitive to domestic and regional political and security developments.
+Spillover from the Syrian crisis will continue to impact growth, which is expected to remain below potential in the near term.

 The U.S. Government has neither a bilateral investment treaty (BIT) with Lebanon nor an agreement on the avoidance of double taxation.
-However, the U.S. Government has signed a Trade and Investment Framework Agreement (TIFA) with the Government of Lebanon to help promote an attractive investment climate, expand trade relations, and remove obstacles to trade and investment between the two countries.
-Since 1999, Lebanon has had observer status at the World Trade Organization (WTO).
+The U.S. Government signed a Trade and Investment Framework Agreement (TIFA) with Lebanon in 2006.
+Since 1999, Lebanon has had observer status at the World Trade Organization (WTO), but has not acceded to the organization.
 In 2006, Lebanon signed an association agreement with the European Union.

-Starting a new business in Lebanon is relatively simple and open to all, but petty corruption is an issue.
-The World Bank noted improvements in Lebanon's mechanisms for paying taxes and in business start-up procedures.
-According to the World Bank's Doing Business 2012 report, opening a business in Lebanon requires an average of five steps and nine days, compared to the average of 8.2 steps and 20.9 days in the MENA region.
+Starting a new business in Lebanon is relatively simple and open.
+According to the World Bank's Doing Business 2015 report, it takes entrepreneurs only nine days to start a business in Lebanon, compared to the average of 19 days in the MENA region.

-According to Transparency International's (TI) 2011 Corruption Perception Index (CPI), Lebanon ranked 134 out of 183 countries worldwide and 14 out of 20 MENA countries.
-Foreign companies have complained about impediments such as arbitrary licensing decisions, complex customs procedures, archaic legislation, an ineffectual judicial system, high taxes and fees, high telecommunications charges, poor power services, slow and unreliable internet services, varying interpretation of laws, and a lack of adequate protection of intellectual property.
+According to Transparency International's (TI) 2015 Corruption Perception Index (CPI), Lebanon ranked 104 out of 189 countries worldwide and 14 out of 19 MENA countries.
+Foreign and local companies have complained about impediments such as arbitrary licensing decisions, complex customs procedures, archaic legislation, an ineffectual judicial system, high taxes and fees, high telecommunication charges and slow Internet speeds, poor power provision, , uneven interpretation of laws, and a lack of adequate protection of intellectual property.

 Lebanon adheres to the Arab League boycott of Israel.
 Enforcement is selective, as many goods on the boycott list are available in the Lebanese market.
 The Arab League’s Central Boycott Office maintains a blacklist of U.S. firms that are believed to contribute to Israel’s military or economic development.
-In accordance with U.S anti-boycott regulations, U.S. companies may not certify that their products do not come from Israel.
+As per U.S anti-boycott regulations, U.S. companies must refrain from certifying that their products do not come from Israel.
 If there appears to be any request that might be in support of boycotts, companies should contact the Bureau of Industrial Security (BIS) in the U.S. Department of Commerce (http://www.bis.doc.gov).

-The Council for Development and Reconstruction (CDR) is the government’s executive body responsible for tendering major projects, procuring financing for these projects, and supervising their execution.
-Major projects lie in transportation, electricity, telecommunications, education, solid and water waste.
-These projects are listed at www.cdr.gov.lb.
-CDR, in coordination with the concerned ministries, launches these projects.
+The Council for Development and Reconstruction (CDR) is the Lebanese government’s executive body responsible for tendering major projects, procuring financing for these projects, and supervising their execution.
+Major projects exist in transportation, electricity, telecommunications, education, solid and water waste.
+These projects are listed at http://www.cdr.gov.lb/eng/home.asp.

 U.S. companies interested in doing business in Lebanon are advised to hire a Lebanese agent or distributor.
 Although working through an agent is a very common practice in Lebanon, networking and lengthy investigation are key to finding an appropriate one.

 U.S. companies do not need to visit Lebanon to find an agent.
 The U.S. Commercial Service can help U.S. companies find the right partner through the International Partner Search (IPS) service.
-More information on IPS can be found at
+Information is available at http://export.gov/lebanon/eg_lb_035712.asp.